National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   N3C is bigger and younger than your site's EHR research team, so an N3C project will benefit when guided by a bright, patient, and persistent navigator.

 If your team needs someone, consider asking a relevant [domain team](onboarding.md#sec-onboarding-dt) for help identifying and approaching potential collaborators.
-Note that community-wide data and logic liaisons are available for consultation during regular office hours.
+Note that community-wide data and logic liaisons are available for consultation during regular office hours.^[See @sec-support-liaisons.]

 ## Research Team's First Meeting